 The first appointment is typically 90 minutes.

 A typical follow up exam is 60 minutes.
-However, 30 minute and 45 minute follow ups are offered in the event that 60 minutes isn’t necessary.
+However, 45-minute follow-ups are offered in the event that 60 minutes isn’t necessary.
 This is decided between the Dr. Miller and the patient.

 Every patient is treated on an individual basis to achieve his/her specific health goals.
 Dr. Miller spends quality time with each patient to ensure they get the best care.
 The goal of an exam is to identify the imbalance or dysfunction and determine what treatment(s) is necessary to heal the underlying cause and prevent the symptoms from reoccurring.

-Follow up exams are focused on confirming and adjusting the treatment plan as necessary to treat the root cause of the symptoms.
-While every patient is different, it takes about 2-3 follow up exams to get out of pain.
+Follow up exams are focused on confirming and adjusting the treatment plan as necessary to treat the underlying root cause of the symptoms.
+While every patient is different, it takes an average of 2-3 visits for relief of symptoms.
+If you are interested in changing your movement patterns to prevent future flair-ups, an average of 8-12 follow up visits is recommended.

-I can only help you to a certain point in the office and the rest of the responsibility is placed on you to make the changes at home that are discussed during each appointment.
+Dr. Miller can only help you to a certain point in the office and the rest of the responsibility is placed on you to make the changes at home that are discussed and practiced during each appointment.
 These changes will speed up your healing time and provide you with the tools to sustain a lifestyle that helps to keep your system in balance.

 This depends on your insurance company.
 Since Dr. Miller is a licensed chiropractor, if your insurance covers “out-of-network” chiropractic then it is likely you will be reimbursed for my services to the extent your policy covers those services.